KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 1. **The asymmetry is not a problem to solve** — it is a condition to recognize
 2. **Contra-matter scarcity here is evidence** — it confirms our universe's Khaonic expression
-3. **Other universes have different ratios** — the multiverse contains all possibilities
+3. **Other expression ratios are structurally possible** — the Tumbling Multiverse permits all ratios not excluded by the lattice
 4. **Phase collision events are diagnostically significant** — they reveal the presence of recessive Aionic-flow dynamics within our prevalent Khaonic field

 ---